 To prevent liver disease:

 - Drink alcohol in moderation.
 For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.
 Heavy or high-risk drinking is defined as more than eight drinks a week for women and more than 15 drinks a week for men.

 - Avoid risky behavior.
-Get help if you use illicit intravenous drugs, and don't share needles used to inject drugs.
 Use a condom during sex.
 If you choose to have tattoos or body piercings, be picky about cleanliness and safety when selecting a shop.
+Seek help if you use illicit intravenous drugs, and don't share needles to inject drugs.

 - Get vaccinated.
 If you're at increased risk of contracting hepatitis or if you've already been infected with any form of the hepatitis virus, talk to your doctor about getting the hepatitis A and hepatitis B vaccines.